 A team of professionals organized by The Himalayan Family Healthcare Project provided comprehensive primary healthcare services such as pediatrics, internal medicine, women’s health, dental and behavioral healthcare for the people of the Manang District in Nepal.
-In addition, various heath-related seminars and lectures to empower the local villagers were also conducted.
+In addition, various health-related seminars and lectures to help empower the local villagers were also conducted.

 Thonche Village, Lower Manang: October 22-23, 2011